Juncheng-Dong/Partial-Least-Square/README.md

-# STA 663 Final Project
+# Paritial Least Square Regression

-In this final project, we replicate the paper "PARTIAL LEAST-SQUARES REGRESSION: A TUTORIAL", and write and test a new PLS package.
+In this project, we replicate the paper "PARTIAL LEAST-SQUARES REGRESSION: A TUTORIAL", and write and test a new PLS package.

 ## required package
 Numpy, Pandas, Numba